biscuitlegs/Brads-Pet-Emporium/README.md

 ///Researched during project///

-Use of media queries
-Use of wrappers and containers
-Positioning elements using CSS properties
+Use of media queries, use of wrappers and containers, positioning elements using CSS properties.

 ///Future updates///